 Six great places to walk in a Scottish autumn

-We may well be biased since Macs Adventure is based in Scotland, but we think that the Scottish landscape looks utterly gorgeous in autumn.
+We may well be biased (Macs Adventure HQ is based in Scotland), but we think that the Scottish landscape looks utterly gorgeous in autumn.
 The many trees turn a fabulous spectrum of reds, oranges and yellows, while moorlands and mountains feature golden hues of browns during a Scottish autumn.
 Some mountain tops will also be dusted with early snowfall and with many days of bright skies and often calm weather, this time of year can be fantastic for walking.

 Look out for migrating wildlife as you walk and listen for the eerie sounds of the roars of stags as they approach the rutting season.
 The autumn season is normally a good time to avoid the dreaded midge, too.
 The wee biting beasties mostly disappear, only to return in the summer months.

 Whether it’s on the West Highland Way, climbing a Munro (mountains in Scotland of at least 3,000ft) or strolling a valley, Glencoe is hard to beat for stunning high-rise scenery.
 Enjoy the oranges and browns of an autumnal palate in Glencoe.

 The Rob Roy Way passes through the Trossachs as part of Loch Lomond and the Trossachs National Park.
 There are also many miles of trails, woodland paths and mountain routes to enjoy in this beautiful area at the heart of central Scotland which has a real richness to the scenery, with mixed forestry, mountain peaks, and serene loch-sides.